The Office for Budget Responsibility

 The Office for Budget Responsibility (OBR) was established within days of the Coalition Government coming to power in May 2010 with the aim of improving the credibility of fiscal policy.

-The Budget Responsibility and National Audit Act 2011 provides for the establishment of the OBR, and sets out its functions and broad governance structure.
+The Budget Responsibility and National Audit Act 2011 established the OBR and sets out its functions and broad governance structure.

 The OBR’s role

-Part of the OBR’s role, as laid out in the Charter for Budget Responsibility (the Charter), is to produce forecasts for the economy and the public finances.
+Part of the OBR’s role is to produce forecasts for the economy and the public finances.
 These are produced independently of the Government.
-In the past, the Treasury’s forecasts have been based on the Chancellor’s judgement.
-This has led to the suspicion that forecasts may be over-optimistic.
+In the past, the Treasury’s forecasts were based on the Chancellor’s judgement.
+This led to the suspicion that forecasts may be over-optimistic.
 It is hoped that any perception that the forecasts could be politically motivated is removed by an independent body producing them.